Khang152/Bybit.Exchange.Net/README.md

 ## API Support

 Refer to the [API Documentation][api-support-wiki-url] for details on the current APIs supported by our project.
-If you have suggestions for new APIs, feel free to [open a request on GitHub][issues-url]:.
+If you have suggestions for new APIs, feel free to [open a request][issues-url].

 ## Quick Setup